 This course will focus on the basics of digital video production.
-Specific course topics include: basics of project management for digital video production; fundamentals of video composition; video production elements and terminology; preparation of video files for TV and Web; and understanding the Adobe Premiere interface and production process.
+Specific course topics include: basics of project management for digital video production; fundamentals of video composition; video production elements and terminology; preparation of video files for TV and Web; and understanding the Adobe Premiere Pro interface and production process.
 Students will be expected to create video content for Roman's weekly news program, website, and social media accounts.
 Assignments will be given and each student is responsible to complete them in a specific time period.
-NOTE: Students will be required to produce content outside of the scheduled class time as necessary.
+NOTE: Students will be required to produce content outside of the scheduled class time as necessary and should be comfortable appearing in videos that will be shown to members of the Roman community.